sethai/Self-driving-cars---Poland---dataset/README.md

 # Annotated Driving Dataset - Poland

 Note: The dataset is free to use.
-It's annotated manualy and could contain errors.
+It's annotated manualy and can contain errors.

 ## Dataset